IndEcol/pymrio/doc/source/math.rst

 ------------

-In the context of impact analyses the factors of production are often categorized into scope 1, 2 and 3, with scope 3 sub-divided into upstream and downstream.
+In the context of impact analyses the factors of production are often categorized into scope 1, 2 and 3, with scope 3

+sub-divided into upstream and downstream.
 For a MRIO the scope 1 is the direct impact of the industries.
 The factors of production scope 1 associated with some product or service in sector 'i' of monetary value 'r' is given by :math:`S e_i r', where :math:`e_i' is the 'i^{th}' unit vector.
 Scope 2 is the indirect impact through directly consumed energy (mostly electricity).
-The precise defintion of scope 2 in an MRIO depends on the list of MRIO sectors that are classified as scope 2 energy suppliers.
+The precise definition of scope 2 in an MRIO depends on the list of MRIO sectors that are classified as scope 2 energy suppliers.
 Scope 2 is therefore included in the upstream scope 3, which we refer to as upstream indirect impacts.
 The upstream multipliers are

 .. math::

     \begin{equation}